NiX0n/mumblsrt/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Configuration
 The `config.js` file stores various settings.
-It notably is the place to define and onverride arguments passed to ffmpeg and whisper-cli.
+The copy that comes with this repository already has some sane defaults.
+It's recommended that you investigate your own system specifications for proper tuning of these settings.
+Notably, this is the place to define and override arguments passed to ffmpeg and whisper-cli (see <a href="#scribeoptions">scribe.options</a> for detail).

 ### wd
 *Signature:* `wd: {string}`